Philosophy & Ethics

 Normative Ethics and Meta-Ethics

 You will begin by studying normative ethics, including utilitarianism, virtue ethics, and deontological ethics.
 These theories will be discussed within the context of animal ethics, and will include a study visit to Chester Zoo where issues concerning the morality of zoos and animal conservation will be addressed.
-This will be followed by a study of Meta-Ethics, which explores the meaning of moral statements.
+This will be followed by a study of meta-ethics, which explores the meaning of moral statements.
 This will include key theories such as: emotivism, ethical egoism, ethical naturalism, and ethical non-naturalism (intuitionism).

 Free-will and Determinism